 Think Like an Employer

-To give you an idea of what makes a good opening statement and a bad opening statement for your cover letter, take the following examples into consideration.
+To give you an idea of what makes a good cover letter introduction (as well as a bad cover letter introduction), take the following examples into consideration.

 A good cover letter is crucial to securing the position you want.
-Make sure you follow best practices, keep your audience in mind, and build a cover letter that will be sure to make an impression.
-To help you land the job of your dreams, visit LiveCareer and use the Cover Letter Builder to create a letter that will impress your prospective employers and help you land the job.
+Be sure to follow best practices when schooling yourself on how to start a cover letter.
+Keep your audience in mind, and build a cover letter that will be sure to make an impression.
+To help you land the job of your dreams, visit LiveCareer and use our Cover Letter Builder to create a letter that will impress your prospective employers and help you land the job.
+And if you need a helping hand with your resume as well, check out our Resume Builder.

 More Articles about How to Start Your Cover Letter